abaikov/cnstra/docs/concepts/ierg.md

 - **Constant service information exchange**: Events require continuous metadata exchange for orchestration, adding overhead and complexity
 - **Unpredictable results**: With multiple listeners and async event propagation, outcomes become non-deterministic
 - **Tracking operation completion**: It's unclear how to reliably track when complex multi-step operations finish, leading to race conditions and incomplete workflows
+- **No ownership guarantees**: Anyone can emit any event, making it hard to reason about data flow
+- **Implicit graph structure**: Subscriptions are scattered across codebase, making it hard to analyze the overall flow

 ### Flow Engines: Scaling Without Dependency Inversion